A lost era of cinema halls through eyes of lensmen | Entertainment

 The exhibition in Ballygunge area of Kolkata was inaugurated by auteur Satyajit Ray's filmmaker son Sandip on May 15 and it will conclude on May 29.

-He has captured the various moods of cine-goers, the ambiance of the projection room, rejected film spools, and old film prints among other aspects.
+He has captured the various moods of cine-goers, the ambience of the projection room, rejected film spools, old film prints among other aspects.

 ''With the onset of digital projectors, the analog system has faded away.
 Analog projection was still used in New Roshan Talkies but the single-screen theatre has now shut down,'' Ghosh, son of Satyajit Ray's photo-biographer Padma Shri Nemai Ghosh, told PTI.